atelechev/astrocadre/README.md

 For the tools/data processing part, any IDE supporting Java+Maven projects may be used.
 However, [IntelliJ IDEA CE](https://www.jetbrains.com/idea/download) was used for development.

 Currently, there the application does not have a no specific back-end part.
-All the served resources are static and they are generated with `./tools/data-import` sub-project (see below).
+All the served resources are static and they are generated with `./tools/data-import` sub-project.

 ---